nurlicht/Apache-Kafka-to-go/tools/1.Doc_Search/README.md

 ## Goal
 - Forward problem
   - Listing all Apache Kafka configuration properties and the associated "entities" (ex. <i>ssl.engine.factory.class - producer</i>)
-  - See also the [list of constants](https://kafka.apache.org/37/javadoc/constant-values.html) of the [Javadoc](https://kafka.apache.org/37/javadoc/index.html).
 - Inverse problem
   - Finding the list of "entities" associated with a given configuration property